Albany's Canna Kitchen & Research, LLC

 Cannabis Oil

 Cannabis Oil is made using quality Cannabis flowers and processing it with food-grade 190 proof (or higher) alcohol.
 This is typically used to fight cancer or for extreme pain relief.
 If I had cancer this is the only treatment I would seek.
 I am not a doctor and cannot tell you that it will cure your cancer, but I beg you to research it further.
 This is a "high-resource-product" but it has dramatic results.
 The latest research is pointing toward it curing Type II Diabetes, too.
-Please do not try to make this at home without proper and safe equipment - we are set up to safely make it for you.
+Please do not try to make this at home without proper and safe equipment - talk to us about how to safely make it and/or use it for your needs.

 What else do we make?